utwente-interaction-lab/MQTT-Communication/Pi Setup/README.md

 ## Installing an operating system

 To install an operating system on a raspberry pi the easiest method is to use the [raspberry pi imager](https://www.raspberrypi.com/software/).
 If you use a version with a GIU make sure you have a screen and keyboard.
-Otherwise, the use of a GUI is not possible and you might just choose a headless version.
+Otherwise, the use of a desktop environment is not possible and you might just choose a headless version.
-A GUI is not recommended if you use the raspberry pi zero, 1 or 2.
+A desktop environment is not recommended if you use the raspberry pi zero, 1 or 2.
+Instead you can choose for a headless version.
+This means that you only have acces a command line interface when you connect a screen to the Pi.
+This means the pi has to do less stuff in the background to make things look pretty.
 To choose a headless version in raspbian click on **Raspberry Pi OS (other)** and choose **Raspberry Pi OS Lite (32-bit)**.
 To make life easier so you will not need a keyboard and screen at all, some things can be configured after selecting the OS but **before** writing it to a **micro SD card**.

 ### SSH